-Packaging inks are preparations from printing inks and varnishes intended for printing on the non-food contact surface of materials and articles.
-They are manufactured in particular from binders (monomers), colorants, pigments, plasticizers, solvents, driers and other additives and are applied to the materials and articles by a suitable printing or varnishing process.
+There are packaging inks, preparations from printing inks and varnishes, intended for printing on food contact materials and articles.
+They are manufactured from binders (monomers), colourants, pigments, plasticisers, solvents, driers and other additives and are applied to the materials and articles by a suitable printing or varnishing process.
 In their finished state, packaging ink layers are thin films of dried or hardened printing ink or varnish on the surface of the materials and articles.
-As of today, there are no European specific measures for printing inks, although a national regulation exists in Switzerland.
+As of today, there are no EU-specific measures for printing inks, although national regulations exist in Switzerland and Germany.
+France regulates mineral oils in printing inks for food contact applications, see annex I.